 Baijiu: The White Devil

-There are many jokes about “how to know you’ve been in China too long,” but perhaps the most relevant one would be: “You know you’ve been in China too long when you enjoy a nice glass of bái jiǔ.”
+There are many jokes starting with “You know you’ve been in China too long when …” but one of the most accurate surely is “You know you’ve been in China too long when you enjoy a nice glass of bái jiǔ.”

 Usually made by distilling sorghum, it is not unlike vodka in looks.
 The similarities end there however.
 Its subtle sweetness gives one an initial this ain’t so bad feeling, which is quickly followed by panic and a rapid search of your memory for all available objects that might assist you in removing it from your system.
 At 80-120% proof, baijiu ranges from spicy bite to paint strippingly alcoholic.
 There are numerous brands of baijiu, but two of the most well-known are Mao Tai and Er Guo Tou.